 Some plant foods may slow progress for those people who want to lose weight, or for those who have a chronic disease.

 Dr. McDougall recommends those people to avoid these foods.
 Otherwise, small quantities of these foods can be added to the starch-based diet:

 Fruit and vegetable juices

 Simple sugars (i.e., table sugar, maple syrup, molasses, agave)

 Note: Dr McDougall recommends people to add a little sugar and salt to their starch-based meals for flavor.

 Shouldn’t we be avoiding salt and sugar?

-The idea here is that starches are the core of the diet, and if a little salt and sugar encourages you to eat starches, then it’s okay to add them to your meals.
+The idea here is that starches are the core of the diet, and if a little salt and sugar encourage you to eat starches, then it’s okay to add them to your meals.

-Keeping in mind that salt and sugar itself, obviously, do not hold the key to good health.
+Keeping in mind that salt and sugar itself do not hold the key to good health.

 When you transition to a Whole Food Plant Based lifestyle, all sorts of challenges appear on the path.
 If you are really serious about this, you may need to give up some of your favorite foods and flavors and try to replace them for new ones.
 You may feel limited at first, but you’ll be surprised by the variety of new foods and flavors.
 To help you get started, we’ve put together a list of 5 simple food tips.